Wednesday, December 31, 2025

 Taum watched the Pilatus PC-12 taxi fast coming left to right directly in front of his hide.
 He slid the goggles over his eyes and waited a few seconds.
 The goggles showed the tar roof being just six inches above the tar, in the near distance was the stub wall across the roof.
 The camera in the goggles crystal clear.

-The drone shot straight up clearing the stub wall heading the sixty yards from the buildings to the taxi ramp.
-Spinning the drone to the left hard the Pilatus PC-12 was eighty yards coming fast.
+The drone shot straight up, clearing the stub wall and heading the sixty yards from the buildings to the taxi ramp.
+Spinning the drone to the left hard, the Pilatus PC-12 was eighty yards coming fast.
 Taum flew the drone at top speed down the taxi ramp towards the plane, camera showing the plane getting bigger in just seconds.
-Slight move to the left and lowering the flight path to just eight feet off the pavement the drone flew straight into the left wing of the Pilatus PC-12.
-A massive fire ball erupted from the wing fuel tank engulfing the plane.
-Spinning to the left the Pilatus PC-12 buried its self in the soft dirt stopping nearly instantly, nose down fire spreading.
+Slight move to the left and lowering the flight path to just eight feet off the pavement, the drone flew straight into the left wing of the Pilatus PC-12.
+A massive fireball erupted from the wing fuel tank, engulfing the plane.
+Spinning to the left, the Pilatus PC-12 buried itself in the soft dirt, stopping nearly instantly, nose down, fire spreading.

-Taum stuffed the goggles and controls in his small backpack and peaked over the stub wall, he was pleased with what he saw.
-The Pilatus PC-12 was melting down from the heat in long trails of molten aluminum, one loud bang as one tire burst in flames from the heat.
-Black smoke poured from the fuel fire; the left side of the plane gone in the smoke.
-Cabin door was obscured but he saw at least one person fall twenty feet from the plane in the grass over come by the smoke.
+Taum stuffed the goggles and controls in his small backpack and peeked over the stub wall.
+He was pleased with what he saw.
+The Pilatus PC-12 was melting down from the heat in long trails of molten aluminum, one loud bang as one tire burst into flames from the heat.
+Black smoke poured from the fuel fire; the left side of the plane was gone in the smoke.
+The cabin door was obscured, but he saw at least one person fall twenty feet from the plane in the grass, overcome by the smoke.

 Sirens screamed in all directions; it was time to go.